We know how hard it can be to tell someone that you have been raped or sexually assaulted.

 When you are comfortable, a nurse/ midwife will examine you to check that you are ok and look for DNA to support your case if you decide to report to the police.
 They will also talk to you about your sexual health.

-The Shores has all female nurses/ midwives.
+At The Shores SARC we have both male and female staff offering a gender inclusive environment.
 We will tell you if the nurse/midwife who is working when you contact us, is male or female.
 If you would prefer your examination to be provided by a nurse/midwife of a different gender we will try to arrange this as quickly as possible.
 Sometimes, it may mean waiting until the evening or the following day.

 If your pain is internal it is unlikely that you have been seriously injured.
 It is a good idea to get checked out just to be sure but both the vagina and the anus heal quickly.